-The Governors review the reserve levels of the academy trust throughout the year.
+The Governors review the reserve levels of the academy trust throughout the period.
 This review encompasses the nature of income and expenditure streams, the need to match income with commitments and the nature of the reserves.

-The governors have decided that the level of reserves should be $\pounds70,000$.
+Historically, the governors decided that the level of reserves should be £70,000.